eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 - **The User**: Someone who wants to use ESLint as it currently exists, including plugins.
 The proposed 'Use ESLint in Your Project' section addresses this persona's needs.
 - **The Extender**: Someone who wants to extend the functionality of ESLint by creating a plugin, custom formatter, custom parser, sharable configuration, etc. The proposed 'Extend ESLint' section addresses this persona's needs.
-- **The Maintainer**: Someone who wants to contribute to the core ESLint project.
-The proposed 'Maintain ESLint' section addresses this persona's needs.
 - **The Community Contributor**: Someone who wants to make a small change to the core ESLint project, add a small change to the docs, or raise a Github issue.
 The proposed 'Community Contributions' section addresses this persona's needs.
   - Note: We haven't previously talked about this persona.
 However, after reading through   all the docs and considering the ESLint ecosystem, I think it makes sense to break this out as a separate persona.
+- **The Maintainer**: Someone who wants to maintain to the core ESLint project.
+The proposed 'Maintain ESLint' section addresses this persona's needs.

 While making broad IA changes to reorient the documentation around these personas, I also propose smaller, more cosmetic changes to the documentation website's IA to better align it with technical documentation best practices, like making page titles verb phrases and avoiding gerunds.